 A shift to a biomass boilers was considered as the best option.
 Both district heating systems were joined into one in order to harmonise the district overall consumption.
 A new building was built to place the biomass boiler room and biomass silo.
 The underground area occupied by the biomass silo is 72.4 m² and height 5.9 m, with a useful volume of approximately 400 m³.
 Using a digital control system and modulating regulation, boilers reach a performance of 90%.
 Thanks to the refurbishment in the district heating system, the share of energy savings is increased from 40% to 50% and the system saves 3,392 tCO2/year compared to the initial gas-fired system, presenting a CO2 reduction of 94%.

 In a truly cooperative approach, CITyFiED representatives carried out workshops with the residents on visualising the district’s renovation.
 In this way, the project took account of user perspectives and placed residents at the heart of the decision-making process, key for long-term success in green energy projects.
 Such an approach raises awareness of energy challenges and increases the prospect of replication through citizen engagement.

-Learn more with the following video: https://youtu.be/BLeTJdeaGdA
+Learn more about CITyFiED project with the following video: https://youtu.be/BLeTJdeaGdA